mmm-ui/telegraf/docs/README.md

 - `Buffer`
 - `ReadStream`

-Also you can provide optional name of file as `filename`.
+Also, you can provide an optional name of file as `filename`.

 ```js
 bot.on('message', (ctx) => {